 Global trade, on the other hand, takes place when a product is produced in one country and consumed in another.
 Your neighbor's MINI Cooper automobile was built in England.
 Your adidas shoes were probably made in Indonesia or China.
 And, your aunt's wooden IKEA furniture was likely manufactured in Poland or Sweden.
-All three of these examples are the result of global trade.
+All three of these global trade.

-▲ Global trade influences your daily life more than you might think.
+Global trade influences your ▶ daily life more than you might think.
 Can you find three products in your home that were produced in another country?
 How about 10?